Aloiceogana/Phase-1-Independent-Project/README.md

 This Number to Roman Numeral Converter is protected by copyright.
 All rights reserved.

 # Licensing:
-Personal Use: You are permitted to use this converter for personal, non-commercial purposes.
+1.Personal Use: You are permitted to use this converter for personal, non-commercial purposes.

-Educational Use: You may use this converter for educational purposes within academic institutions.
+2.Educational Use: You may use this converter for educational purposes within academic institutions.

-Modification: Modification of the converter is prohibited without explicit permission.
+3.Modification: Modification of the converter is prohibited without explicit permission.

-Distribution: Distribution of the converter or its modified versions is prohibited without prior authorization.
+4.Distribution: Distribution of the converter or its modified versions is prohibited without prior authorization.

-Commercial Use: Commercial use of the converter requires a separate licensing agreement.
+5.Commercial Use: Commercial use of the converter requires a separate licensing agreement.

-For licensing inquiries or permissions, please contact aloiceadriot@gmail.com
+6.For licensing inquiries or permissions, please contact aloiceadriot@gmail.com